 The Diamond Doubles

-The Diamond Doubles was started by John Bruce in 1990 to commemorate the Kerrisdale Bowls Club’s 75th Diamond Anniversary.
-It is played in a ‘mixed pairs’ format.
-It was initially run as a straight knock-out event, which allowed 32 teams to play in a tournament hosted by a one green club.
+The Diamond Doubles was created by then incoming club president John Bruce in 1990 to commemorate the Kerrisdale Bowls Club’s 75th Diamond Anniversary.
+It is played in a mixed pairs format.
+It was initially run as a straight knock-out event, which allowed 32 teams to play in a tournament hosted by a one-green club.

-In 2009 the format was changed to encourage entries.
-Although still knock-out, ‘A’ and ‘B’ flights were introduced to guarantee everyone 2 games.
-The 2 Monday games were 14 ends; all other games were still 18 ends.
+In 2009, the format was changed to encourage entries.
+Although still a knock-out competition, A and B flights were introduced to guarantee everyone a pair of games.
+The two Monday games were 14 ends; all other games were still 18 ends.

-At some time in the past it became an ‘open club’ event and more recently different formats were tried, over one or two days.
+At some time in the past, it was changed to an open club event and more recently different formats were tried, over one or two days.

-In 2020 the event will take place all on one day.
-It will be ‘open club’, played in a 4-bowl mixed pairs format, with 4 x 10-end games.
+The 2019 event took place all on a single day.
+It was an open club competition, played in a 4-bowl mixed pairs format, with four x 10-end games.